UtkarshUpadhyay1703/Online-Donation-System/README.md

 ### Money Management:
 When the person donates the money monthly, it gives the donor a sense of responsibility.
 Also, by donating the money monthly, the donor knows how to manage money and take out some for the donation.
 It also improves the person's money management.

-### Give, If You Can’t give time:
+### Give, If You Can’t Give time:
 When you’re too busy or not able to donate your time, giving money is the perfect workaround.
 Never think that you can’t improve someone’s life or the world itself if your personal or professional schedule won’t allow the time.

 ### Ease to use:
 Our website is formed in just a way that any person who knows how to operate the internet can easily access it without any difficulty.

 ### Implementation:
-Implementation of the system using React at the front-end with Java/dotnet as the back end and it will be used for database connectivity.
-And the database part is developed by MySql.
-Responsive web designing is used for making the website compatible for any type of screen.
-Systems can be deployed to a single server, multi servers, to any OS, Cloud (Azure or AWS or GCP).
+Implementation of the system using React at the front end with Java/dotnet as the back end and it will be used for database connectivity.
+The database part is developed by MySql.
+Responsive web designing is used to make the website compatible with any screen.
+Systems can be deployed to a single server, multi servers, to any OS, or Cloud (Azure or AWS or GCP).

 ### Security:
 SHA-512, or Secure Hash Algorithm 512, is used to convert text of any length into a fixed-size string.
-This algorithm is used for email address hashing, password hashing etc.
+This algorithm is used for email address hashing, password hashing, etc.
 Unauthorized people cannot access the website and database and do not read and write the information.

 ### Session Management: